opencurriculai/data_science_curriculum/docs/about.md

 2. __Micro level__

     - *A resource hub*: Sometimes there is incredible content aimed at explaining, visualizing and understanding specific concepts.
-Knowing they exist and refering to them in conjunction with a course you are already taking can really help you progress faster.
+Knowing they exist and referring to them in conjunction with a course you are already taking can really help you progress faster.

     !!! example "Examples"